-Homeowners are often faced with the difficult decision of choosing which heating and central air unit system will best suit their home.
-Whether it involves selecting a system for a new home, or simply replacing a failed or dated system that is already in use, one of the most important things to consider when choosing a new system is its overall efficiency.
 Heat pump systems are one of the most cost effective and efficient heating systems available today.
 The two most common types of heat pump systems are an air source heat pump system and a geothermal heat pump system.
 Below you will find a simple explanation of how a heat pump works, the different types as well as the considerations you should take after purchasing one of these systems to maintain peak performance.

 How Does an Air Source Heat Pump Work?

 An air source heat pump typically consists of two parts, an outdoor unit called the compressor or condensing unit, and an inside unit referred to as an evaporator or air handler.
 Because an air source heat pump system is capable of producing one to three times more heat than the electricity used to produce it, they are one of the most efficient heating systems available.
 There are many types and terms used to describe an air source heat pump:

 - Split systems are those systems where there is both an inside and outside component.